mvelazc0/BadZure/README.md

 ### Initial Access

 BadZure facilitates initial access by simulating account takover vectors such as password attacks and token theft.
 It achieves this through the assignment of a password (randomly generated or user-defined) or by supplying principal JWT access tokens.
 To support testing strategies such as password spraying, BadZure also automatically generates a 'users.txt' file containing the usernames of the created accounts.
 The credentials or tokens, made available in the output, enable users to step into the shoes of an attacker who is targeting an Azure AD tenant.

+BadZure facilitates initial access by simulating account takeover vectors such as password attacks and token theft.
+It achieves this through the assignment of a password (randomly generated or user-defined) or by supplying principal JWT access tokens.
+To support testing strategies such as password spraying, BadZure also automatically generates a 'users.txt' file containing the usernames of the created accounts.
+The credentials or tokens, made available in the output, enable users to step into the shoes of an attacker who is targeting an Azure AD tenant.

 ### Privilege Escalation